-Nonetheless, with rising fellowship interest among students and growing demand from DOE labs, the program must continue to evolve its strategic approaches to maximize stakeholder impact in the next decade.
-The additional funding as recommended in the 2011 CSGF program review has resulted in growth in the number of new fellows: from 23 in 2014 to 40 fellows in 2024.
-However, single digit acceptance of applicants has become the norm.
+Nonetheless, with rising fellowship interest among students and growing demand from DOE labs, the program will need to evolve its strategic approaches to maximize stakeholder impact in the next decade.
+The additional funding as recommended in the 2011 CSGF program review, has resulted in growth in the number of new fellows: 23 fellows in 2014; 40 fellows in 2024.
+However, single digit acceptance of fellow applications has become the norm.

-The subcommittee recommends that the DOE Advanced Scientific Computing Research Program (ASCR) foster growth of CSGF.
-This growth can occur through encouraging the program to develop deeper strategic engagement, alignment, and coordination with the DOE labs to both prioritize needs and secure additional collaborative funding.
-Other opportunities for growth (e.g. via collaboration with agencies similarly dependent on use-inspired and applied research from a multidisciplinary scientific workforce), should be explored by ASCR in partnership with NNSA/ASC.
+Recommendation: The subcommittee recommends that the DOE Advanced Scientific Computing Research Program (ASCR) foster growth of CSGF.
+This can occur through encouraging the program to develop deeper strategic engagement, alignment, and coordination with the broad set of DOE labs to both prioritize needs and secure additional collaborative funding.
+Other opportunities for growth (e.g. via collaboration with agencies similarly dependent on use-inspired and applied research from a multidisciplinary scientific workforce), should be explored by ASCR.